TrustedFirmware/tf_docs/security_center/security_team_guidelines.rst

     public.

-^ By default, sensitive information includes the reporter's identity, their organization and their organization's product information.
-The reporter may specify other sensitive information.
+.. rubric:: Footnotes

+.. [#f1]
-^^ Each project may have its own process for determining this.
+   Each project may have its own process for determining this.
 This may include a threat model, severity scoring of the bug and a bug bar for determining which bugs should be treated as security vulnerabilities.
 For projects that use severity scoring, CVSSv3 is preferred to align with Mitre CVEs.

+.. [#f2]
+   By default, sensitive information includes the reporter's identity, their organization and their organization's product information.
+The reporter may specify other sensitive information.

+.. [#f3]
-^^^ Or triager for incidents that affect multiple projects since they are the point of contact.
+   Or triager for incidents that affect multiple projects since they are the point of contact.